Saleslogix/argos-sample/README.md

         <!-- Configuration -->
         <script type="text/javascript" src="../argos-sample/configuration/development.js"></script>

-**Note:** Add the argos-sample Configuration line after the existing one from index-dev.html, don't replace it.
+  **Note:** Insert the argos-sample Configuration line after the existing one from index-dev.html, don't replace it.

-3. Place index-dev-sample.html in the argos-saleslogix folder.
+4. Place index-dev-sample.html in the argos-saleslogix folder.
 In your browser, open index-dev-sample.html from the file system, or...navigate to the path `/mobile/products/argos-saleslogix/index-dev-sample.html` on your web server, eg:

 		http://localhost/mobile/products/argos-saleslogix/index-dev-sample.html